rorydbain/rorydbain.github.io/_posts/2019-10-12-flattening-typescript-union-types.markdown

 Now, that’s a lot of abstract information, how does that look in practice?

 My favourite use of `typeof` has been in a codebase I work on where we build several ‘apps’ from one codebase.
-All of these apps have different `constants.ts` files. `typeof` and `import()` have been incredibly valuable in automatically generating types for these files that can be passed around the codebase.
+All these apps have different `constants.ts` files. `typeof` and `import()` have been incredibly valuable in automatically generating types for these files that can be passed around the codebase.

 ```
 // app-one/constants.ts